You've heard these statements, right?

 "I'm sick of throwing money away on rent."

 "Your home is your biggest investment."

 Let's chat about the rent vs buy dilemma using logic, math, and reason, rather than ill-informed clichés.
-Then look at it from a purely lifestyle and happiness point of view by reading a blog written by my friend Jason Fieber a dividend stock investor.
+Then look at it from a purely lifestyle and happiness point of view.

 Before we jump in, let's establish a few premises: